razer11528-maker/gluebot/README.md

 ```

-Timed restart with API auth and speedtest (webhook and threshholds must be defined in speedtest container):
+Timed and speedtezt restart with API auth (webhook and threshholds must be defined in speedtest container):
 ```
   gluebot:
     container_name: gluebot